fossology/gsoc/docs/2022/GSoC-projects.md

 In 2021, the GSOC program awarded the fossology project with 7 slots.
 It was a lot bigger and a lot of fun for 2021, a dedicated page has been set up.
 Please see the GOSC works [here](../2021/index.md).

-From this page you can also get an idea about the work being carried out: check the weekly reporting, [[for example for the UI project]](../2021/ui).
+From this page you can also get an idea about the work being carried out: check the weekly reporting, [for example for the UI project](../2021/ui).

 ## Mentors